Linear solvers

 Users can select between the various smoothers in solvers that use multigrid.

-Multi-colored Gauss-Seidel usually provide the best convergence rates.
-However, the multi-colored kernels are twice as expensive as red-black Gauss-Seidel relaxation in 2D, and four times as expensive in 3D.
+Red-black Gauss-Seidel usually provide the best convergence rates.
+The multi-colored kernels are twice as expensive as red-black Gauss-Seidel relaxation in 2D, and four times as expensive in 3D, and then to only marginally improve convergence rates.

 Multiphase Helmholtz equation

 chombo-discharge also supports a multiphase version where data exists on both sides of the embedded boundary.
-The most common case is that involving discontinuous coefficients, e.g. for
+The most common case is that involving discontinuous coefficients across the EB, e.g. for

 Jump conditions